alexandrosfloros/Trigram-Language-Model/README.md

 ## Language Identification

-Training and testing sets can be found in the data folder.
-These consist of sentences from the European Parliament Corpus in English (en), German (de) and Spanish (es).
-Once a trigram language model is trained, it can be tested using a separate document to evaluate its perplexity.
-If the same testing document is used on a set of models trained on different languages, the model matching the document's language should give the lowest perplexity, hence providing a method of performing language identification.
+Once a trigram language model has been trained, its preplexity can be evaluated using a test document.
+If this text is applied on a set of models trained on different languages, the model matching the document's language should give the lowest perplexity, hence providing a method of performing language identification.